Let’s make our interview sound as good as possible.

 The most important thing for this is to prevent feedback so your microphone doesn’t pick up my voice from the speaker that you hear me on.
 So use earphones or headphones to give better audio quality.

-On a computer or laptop, the best audio is with Skype; you can download it free here.
-If you’d prefer not to have Skype installed, we can use Cleanfeed – I’ll email you a link; you just need to open it on your smartphone or computer and it will connect you to my studio.
+On a computer or laptop, we can talk online using Teams, Zoom, Cleanfeed, WhatsApp or almost any other online link; you just need to open it on your smartphone or computer and it will connect you to my studio.
 No software is installed.
-We could talk over almost any internet voice client, such as:

 If all else fails, we can use a landline telephone connection (but not a mobile, the audio codecs aren’t compatible with my recording software).